milestonesys/mipsdk-samples-component/ExportSample/README.md

 # Export Sample

-This sample shows how to export video and audio stored in XProtect systems.
+This sample shows how to export video and related audio and metadata stored in XProtect systems.

 ![Export Sample](ExportSample.jpg)